p-wegner/coding-aider/.coding-aider-plans/ImplementCustomMarkdownViewer_Checklist.md

     - [ ] Usage and features.
     - [ ] Any limitations or caveats.
 - [ ] Update any other relevant documentation or comments in the code.

-### 8. Code Review and Merge

-- [ ] Perform a thorough code review.
-    - [ ] Check for code quality, adherence to standards, and potential issues.
-- [ ] Make any necessary refactoring or fixes based on the review.
-- [ ] Commit all changes with clear commit messages.
-- [ ] Merge the changes into the main branch after approval.

-### 9. Post-Implementation

-- [ ] Monitor for any issues or bugs reported after deployment.
-- [ ] Be prepared to make quick fixes if necessary.
-- [ ] Consider writing unit tests for the new components if applicable.